kimbilaontoast/kimbilaontoast.github.io/_posts/2025-08-21-barnacles-ghosts-weasels.md

 ---
-title: "barnacles, ghosts and ferrets"
+title: "barnacles, ghosts and weasels"
-subtitle: permalink:/barnacles-ghosts-ferrets"
+subtitle: permalink:/barnacles-ghosts-weasels"
 excerpt: "(or how to make decisions in monasteries)."
 date: 2025-08-21
 categories: